-If you’re going to go explore caves, why not hit the world’s longest?
-With 390 miles explored so far and “no end in sight,” the national park system hosts a number of affordable tours that offer a glimpse of the Frozen Niagara formation, lantern-lit passages and underground rivers, lakes, canyons and limestone walls.
+If you’re going to explore caves, why not hit the world’s longest?
+With 390 miles traversed to date and “no end in sight,” the Mammoth Cave certainly lives up to it's name.
+The national park system hosts a number of affordable tour options that offer a glimpse of the Frozen Niagara formations, lantern-lit passages, underground rivers, lakes, canyons, and limestone walls.

 Oregon Caves National Monument, Oregon